 As far as the menu is concerned, Black Olive has the luxury of relying on its bestselling items, but its owners are willing to go the extra mile to keep things fresh for its regular clientele.

-Mitch and Kim have a new menu down the pipeline, for which they intend to use more unconventional ingredients such as craft beer in some of their recipes.
+Mitch has a new menu down the pipeline, for which they intend to use more unconventional ingredients such as craft beer in some of their recipes.
 The restaurant also has a pet menu for dog owners, and those meals are free on Sundays.
 After all, there’s more to the restaurant than its garden and cigar-smoking populace.

 “We’re in the business of enjoyment, and not just to give you chicken or a cigar.
-We’re here to make sure you have a great time,” Kim says.
+We’re here to make sure you have a great time.”

 Paul Wenceslao is not an actor.
 He’s not a star.
 And he doesn’t even have his own car.
 But he used to be the managing editor of a popular men’s magazine, is currently a freelance writer and editor who manages his own team, was a former booth owner at Mercato, and is BFF to his nine cats.
 All that should amount to something, he hopes.